We strive towards an inclusive and empowering environment for people to explore the social aspects of ecology and evolution

 Lab recruitment

 As a POC in the ecologist and evolutionary biologist I am well aware of the dismal lack of diversity in our field.
 I am eager to mentor and collaborate with more scientists of color.
-I am increasing efforts to seek out students of color who may be looking for mentorship and opportunities.
+I try to constantly seek out students of color who may be looking for mentorship and opportunities.
 But if we don’t find you, please do not hesitate to contact me.

 About me (Dai)